open-bot/open-bot/doc/rules.md

   maximum: 10m # 10 seconds - 10 minutes
   minimumDate: 2016-01-01
   maximumDate: 2016-12-31
+  includeBotActions: true
 ```

 Matches if the last action age is in the range.

+`includeBotActions` defaults to false, which excludes actions from the bot itself (only user actions).

 ### ensure